TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 #### Ruby on Rails 101

+##### You should understand:
+* What is Rails?
+* What are the seven components of Rails?
+* How is a GET request different from a POST request?
+* What is REST?
+* What is the command to create a new Rails app from the command line?
+* What are gems?
+* What is the purpose of the gemfile?
+* What is a view?
+* What is a controller?
+* What is a model?

 You're probably here because you want to learn the Ruby on Rails framework but you may not be entirely sure what it is.
 Well, Rails is just a bunch of ruby code written to handle the parts of a web application that you don't often want to think about.
 Rails uses, as you'll often hear, "convention over configuration".
 That means that Rails has made a lot of decisions for you about how things should be structured and how the code should run.
 You can change them, but it's best if you just go with the flow and work within their rules (especially as a noob).

 Think of it like buying a suit -- you probably don't care where the thread was sourced, which hands pulled the loom, which companies shipped the fabric, how the lining is mated to the jacket, what sorts of buttons are on there... you trust the tailor to have figured all that out and you just want to be able to buy the nice looking grey one in size 42 regular.
 Rails is your Ruby tailor.